SudoDotDog/Brontosaurus/docs/sdk/react.md

 ## Register

-Brontosaurus need to be registered to your application before you use it.
+Brontosaurus needs to be registered to your application before you use it.

 For an application that doesn't require a sign-in, you can use: